AhmedMourad0/no-copy/README.md

 ## Usage

-Include the gradle plugin in your project and apply `@NoCopy` or `@LeastVisibleCopy` to your data class.
+Include the gradle plugin in your project and apply `@NoCopy` to your data class.

 ### @NoCopy